i18next/react-i18next-gitbook/components/interpolate.md

 # Interpolate

+We highly recommend to have a look at the new [trans component](/components/trans-component.md) as it provides a better experience!!

 The interpolate component enables you to interpolate react components into translation strings (eg. to use links).

 the key: